Bi8bo001/Bi8bo001.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# 👋 Welcome to My Site!
+# 👋 Welcome to My Site!!

 Hello! 😊 I’m **Jingwen Yang (Anita)**, a second-year undergraduate at **The Hong Kong Polytechnic University**, majoring in **Data Science & Analytics** in the Department of Applied Mathematics and minoring in **Computer Science** in the Department of Computing.